LBRYFoundation/lbry.org/docs/news/063-joaquin-pixan-singleton-band/index.md

 ﻿---
 author: samuel-lbryian
-title: '#NewKidsOnTheBlockchain Thursday: Indie Rockers from Ukraine & Classical Singing de la Spain'
+title: "#NewKidsOnTheBlockchain Thursday: Indie Rockers from Ukraine & Classical Singing de la Spain"
-date: '2016-09-01 00:06:18'
+date: "2016-09-01 00:06:18"
-cover: 'joaquin-pixan2.jpg'
+cover: "joaquin-pixan2.jpg"
 ---

 It's amazing to watch full resolution films with no ads on LBRY, but the protocol is also built to carry music, ebooks, and more.
 On today's #NewKids Thursday, we're announcing something sweet for your auditory nerves.